redhat-cop/infra-ansible/roles/ansible/tower/config-ansible-tower-ocp/README.md

   foo: bar
 ```

 Note that existing variables will be replaced.
-New variables introduced such as `foo: bar`, will be appended to the end of the `group_vars/all` file if it does not already exist as a top level variable.
+New variables, such as `foo: bar` in the example above, will be appended to the end of the `group_vars/all` file if it does not already exist as a top level variable.
 Use with caution when replacing variables outside of the documented use cases.

 License
 -------